Skip to content

 Dear awesome students and readers:

 This is the last chapter about sugar in the Caribbean.
 It has been a huge undertaking to finish a historical industry analysis of the sugar plantations of the Atlantic during the 18th and 19th centuries.
-We have covered the moves of agricultural decision-making regarding sugar production within 5 empires (the Netherlands, Portugal, Britain, France, and Spain-Cuba).
+We have covered the shifts in agricultural decision-making regarding sugar production across 5 empires (the Netherlands, Portugal, Britain, France, and Spain-Cuba).
 We have enfolded the main centers of sugar production of Brazil, Suriname, Barbados, Jamaica, Saint-Domingue, and Cuba.
-We have analyzed the geopolitical particularities of these two centuries in the Atlantic, and we have linked the main events of Europe and the USA with the circumstances related to each island plantation, with distinct ownership structures, land tenure, and access to capital.
-Sincerely, we have surpassed our expectations to cover a material that is usually taught in 6 months, and we have squeezed it into 10 weeks.
+We have analyzed the geopolitical particularities and the African slavery of these two centuries in the Atlantic, and we have linked the main events in Europe and the USA to the circumstances of each island plantation, with distinct ownership structures, land tenure, and access to capital.
+We have surpassed our expectations by covering material that is usually taught in 6 months in 10 weeks.
 I wish to congratulate you with all my heart.
 These industrial historical topics are not easy, and we have all accomplished an impossible goal in record time.

-Today, our agenda is enveloped in understanding the factories (centrales azucareras) with extreme detail.
+Today, our agenda is to understand the factories (centrales azucareras) in extreme detail.

-We have re-created a data analysis that will provide a reliable hint of what was happening in Cuba right before the entry of Fidel Castro into power.
-My intention is to show you the historical roots of how sugar was gradually transformed into the core business of Cuba, and how quickly it was consolidated after the intervention of the USA.
-This industry will help us to understand why the digital economy will create worse levels of inequality than those experienced in Cuba during the first 50 years of the past century.
+We have re-created a data analysis that will provide a reliable indication of what was happening in Cuba just before Fidel Castro took power.
+My intention is to show you the historical roots of how sugar gradually became Cuba’s core business, and how quickly it was consolidated after the USA’s intervention.
+This industry will help us understand why the digital economy will create greater inequality than that experienced in Cuba during the first 50 years of the past century.
 If we do not stop our digital-begging giga AI economy, be sure that the uneven imbalance will be so high in every economy of the world that the whole world will end up worse than Cuba after Fidel Castro.
 Cuba has the best talent in the world (highly educated professionals in Cuban universities) who work as drivers or in the tourism industry’s low-wage jobs.
 These roles often include service-sector jobs, such as retail, logistics, hospitality, food preparation, maintenance, cleaning, and caregiving.
-By 2030, with the advent of generative AI and the rest of its attached technologies, all high-paid professional jobs are at risk of being replaced or partially substituted.
-In anguish and desperation, when people are hungry, and without income possibilities, or without the fulfillment of a middle-class status, then civil rebellions, wars, and internal conflicts will emerge.
+By 2030, with the advent of generative AI and its associated technologies, many high-paid professional jobs are at risk of being replaced or partially automated.
+In anguish and desperation, when people are hungry, without income opportunities, or without the fulfillment of middle-class status, civil rebellions, wars, and internal conflicts will emerge.
 And that is what awaits us, sooner or later.

 We kindly ask that you return next Monday, the 16th of March, 2026, to review our extra strategic reflections on this chapter.